ShRoO0oM/handsomeIOS/README.md

 						<DT><A HREF="http://aplus.rs/2018/coordinator-missing-pattern-uikit/">Coordinator: the missing pattern in UIKit · aplus.rs</A>
 						<DT><A HREF="https://medium.com/transferwise-engineering/flow-an-evolution-of-coordinator-1-of-3-c8dcf11770f2">Flow: an evolution of Coordinator for iOS - TransferWise Engineering - Medium</A>
 						<DT><A HREF="https://medium.com/@dkw5877/flow-coordinators-333ed64f3dd?source=bookmarks---------0------------------">Flow CoordinatorsFlow Coordinators an implementation of the Application Contoller Pattern</A>
+						<DT><A HREF="http://aplus.rs/2018/tabbarcontroller-using-coordinators/">Build tabs-based UI using Coordinators · aplus.rs</A>
+						<DT><A HREF="https://medium.com/@ed.mejia/a-deallocation-approach-for-the-coordinator-pattern-ec1b9181c958">A deallocation approach for the Coordinator pattern</A>
 					</DL><p>
 					<DT><H3 FOLDED>MVC</H3>
 					<DL><p>